-11Rule 19.3(a) and (b) sets forth the criteria an underlying security must meet for the Exchange to be able to list options on the underlying.

-cash required to be deposited have not been received by the Fund, the unit investment trust or the management investment company, provided the authorized creation participant has undertaken to deliver the securities and/or cash as soon as possible and such undertaking is secured by the delivery and maintenance of collateral consisting of cash or cash equivalents satisfactory to the Fund, all as described in the Fund's or unit trust's prospectus.
+Rule 19.3(a) and (b) sets forth the criteria that underlying securities must satisfy for option authorized creation participant has undertaken to deliver the securities and/ or cash as soon as possible and such undertaking is secured by the delivery and maintenance of collateral consisting of cash or cash equivalents satisfactory to the Fund, all as described in the Fund's or unit trust's prospectus.
 Each Ethereum Fund satisfies Rule 19.3(i)(1)(B), as each is subject to this creation and redemption process.

-While not required by the Rules for purposes of options listings, the

-Exchange believes the Ethereum Funds satisfies the criteria and guidelines set forth in Rule 19.3(a) and (b).
-Pursuant to Rule 19.3(a), a security (which includes a Fund Share) on which options may be listed and traded on the Exchange must be duly registered (with the Commission) and be an NMS stock (as defined in Rule 600 of Regulation NMS under the Act, and be characterized by a substantial number of outstanding shares that are widely held and actively traded.12 Each of the Ethereum Funds is an NMS Stock as defined in Rule 600 of Regulation NMS under the Act.13 Further, the Exchange believes each Ethereum Fund is characterized by a substantial number of outstanding shares that are widely held and actively traded.
+While not required by the Rules for purposes of options listings, the Exchange believes the Ethereum Funds satisfy the criteria and guidelines set forth in Rule 19.3(a) and (b).
+Pursuant to Rule 19.3(a), a security (which includes a Fund Share) on which options may be listed and traded on the Exchange must be duly registered (with the Commission) and be an NMS stock (as defined in Rule 600 of Regulation NMS under the Act, and be characterized by a substantial number of outstanding shares that are widely held and actively traded.
+Each of the Ethereum Funds is an NMS Stock as defined in Rule 600 of Regulation NMS under the Act.
+Further, the Exchange believes each Ethereum Fund is characterized by a substantial number of outstanding shares that are widely held and actively traded.